Dødedans i London, Tottel

 Death speaketh to the Abbesse.

-Your veile, your wimple, your ryng* of gret riches,
+Your veile, your wimple, passing of gret riches,

-And bedes, sister, ye mot now leyn a-syde;*
+And bedes, (sister) ye mot now leyn on syde,

-For to this daunce I must be* your guide,
+For to this daunce I shal be your guide,

-While that ye* liue for your selfe prouide;
+255 Whiles that you liue for your selfe prouide,

 Abbedissen